yunyaoli/yunyaoli.github.io/_pages/projects.md

 ## Active Projects

+**Adobe Experience Platform** I'm driving the Generative AI initiatives in Adobe Experience Platform.
+We are bringing the power of Generative AI and Knowledge Graph to enterprise systems where accuracy, privacy, trust, governance and extensibility are non-negotiable.
+Our work will transform the way companies approach audiences, journeys and personalization at scale.

-**Apple Knowlege Platform**: We are building the next-generation of machine learning solutions in the Knowledge Platform at Apple and help power features including Siri and Spotlight.
-The technology we are build is redefining how billion of people use their computers and mobile devices to search and find what they are looking for.
-In particular, I am leading the efforts on growing and serving open domain knowledge graph.
-More details about some of our recent work can be found [here](https://machinelearning.apple.com/research/open-domain-knowledgegraphs).
+**Apple Knowlege Platform**: I led the building of the next-generation of machine learning solutions in the Knowledge Platform at Apple and help power features including Siri and Spotlight.
+The technology we built is redefining how billion of people use their computers and mobile devices to search and find what they are looking for.
+In particular, I led the efforts on growing and serving open domain knowledge graph and drove a new agenda on LLM+KG.
+More details about some of the work can be found [here](https://machinelearning.apple.com/research/open-domain-knowledgegraphs).

 **Active Projects @IBM Research** that I perviously started and led: